Advice

 3. Discuss your goals and financial standing with your advisor

 Communication is key to a fruitful advisor-client relationship.
 Be open about your financial goals, aspirations, and current standing.
+Sharing your current life stage with your advisor helps them tailor their advice to your specific needs.
 Financial advisers need a comprehensive picture of your situation to tailor their strategies effectively.

 4. Hire a new advisor